Feeling Alone On Valentine's Day? Six Ways To Embrace Solitude

 How Valentine’s Day can affect singles

 If you’re unpartnered and feeling lonely on Valentine’s Day, it may be comforting to know that other singles are feeling the same way: One study by the dating app Plenty of Fish found that about 20% of singles would prefer that the holiday be canceled.
-An even more significant number—43%—felt pressured to participate by societal expectations, social media, and commercialization.
+Even more—43%—felt pressured to participate by societal expectations, social media, and commercialization.

 For those who don’t have a partner with whom to spend the holiday, constant exposure to Valentine’s Day-related messaging and imagery can seem inescapable.
-Between advertisers seizing the opportunity to market their products and peers posting messages of adoration for their partners, the pressure to participate in the holiday can be intense, and those who are unpartnered on February 14th may believe they are left out.
+Between advertisers seizing the opportunity to market their products and peers posting messages of adoration for their partners, the pressure to participate in the holiday can be intense, and those who are unpartnered on February 14th may feel left out.

-Though individual experiences can vary, loneliness is a common theme among singles—some may find themselves nostalgic for a past Valentine.
-In contrast, others may yearn for the experience of celebrating with a partner.
+Though individual experiences can vary, loneliness is a common theme among singles—some may find themselves nostalgic for a past Valentine, while others may yearn for the experience of celebrating with a partner.
 Those looking for a partner may also have complicated feelings or thoughts about the holiday, which can bring up insecurity, a sense of inadequacy, or frustration that may accompany dating.

 No matter how complex your feelings or relationship status may be, several strategies may guide you in spending Valentine’s Day alone with resilience, high self-esteem, positivity, and gratitude.